Lois de Banzie

-Lois de Banzie (4 May 1930 – 3 April 2021) was an American stage, film, and television actress.
+Lois de Banzie (4 May 1930 – 3 April 2021) was a Scottish-American stage, film, and television actress.

 Family and early life

 Her paternal grandfather was Edward de Banzie, a conductor and musical director.
 He was the father of actress Brenda de Banzie.

 Lois grew up in Glasgow, and in 1952 moved to New York, aged 21.
 She worked as a copywriter at Vogue and Time magazines, then as an editorial assistant at Henry Holt and Company.

 In 1956 she married artist Lamartine Le Goullon, divorcing within a year.

 Career

 Theatre

 De Banzie's appeared in Paul Osborn's play Morning's at Seven, which ran for 564 performances, and resulted in a Drama Desk Award and Tony Award nomination.

 Her other Broadway credits include The Octette Bridge Club, Da, and The Last of Mrs. Lincoln.

 Television

 De Banzie also had a career in television and movies, mostly appearing in small-to-mid-sized parts, but with guest roles in television programs.
 Her television credits include Baby Talk, Bodies of Evidence, Cheers, Diagnosis: Murder, Family Ties, Home Improvement, Major Dad, Mama's Family, Matlock, Murder, She Wrote, Sisters, Taxi, Hill Street Blues and Who's the Boss? among others.